 Any applicant may submit SAT or ACT test scores; these scores will be an optional component of the application.
 Students who do not submit scores will not be penalized nor will they be at a disadvantage in Olin’s application process.
 All applications will continue to be evaluated through Olin’s holistic review process which includes academic performance and optional testing, if submitted, as well as the applicant’s talents, experiences, character and potential contributions to the college and community.
 Olin’s highly personalized application reading process takes into account the context and environment of the applicant’s academic experience.
 Be sure to check out our FAQs for further questions about testing requirements for the 2022-23 admission cycle.

 For students attending high school within the U.S. that would like to submit test scores: Self-reported or official SAT or ACT scores may be used for application review.
-You may self-report your test scores on the Common Application or Coalition Application, or upload a copy of your score report to your Olin Applicant Status Page (which will become accessible after you submit an application to Olin).
+You may self-report your test scores on the Common Application, or upload a copy of your score report to your Olin Applicant Status Page (which will become accessible after you submit an application to Olin).
 Test scores sent directly from the testing agency (College Board or ACT), or that appear on an official high school transcript or are submitted directly by a high school counselor to Olin are considered official.
 Students who are admitted to and choose to enroll at Olin will be required to submit official test scores at that time, if they were not submitted with the application.
 Please note: if an application is reviewed with self-reported testing and the official testing submitted upon enrollment does not validate those scores, Olin College reserves the right to rescind the student’s offer of admission.

 For students attending high school outside the U.S. that would like to submit test scores: Official SAT or ACT scores must be submitted with the application to Olin.
 Test scores sent directly from the testing agency (College Board or ACT) or that appear on an official high school transcript are considered official.
 All testing results must be received by our January 4, 2023 application deadline.